huggingface/transformers/docs/source/parallelism.md

 This section is based on the original much more [detailed TP overview](https://github.com/huggingface/transformers/issues/10321#issuecomment-783543530). by [@anton-l](https://github.com/anton-l).

+SageMaker combines TP with DP for a more efficient processing.

 Alternative names:
 - DeepSpeed calls it [tensor slicing](https://www.deepspeed.ai/features/#model-parallelism)

 Implementations:
 - [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) has an internal implementation, as it's very model-specific
 - [parallelformers](https://github.com/tunib-ai/parallelformers) (only inference at the moment)
+- [SageMaker](https://arxiv.org/abs/2111.05972) - this is a proprietary solution that can only be used on AWS.

 🤗 Transformers status:
 - core: not yet implemented in the core